Focus on Frankincense

 Diving deeper

-Different balance of aromatic compounds than Middle Eastern species, creating heavier, less sharp scent
+Different balance of aromatic compounds than B. carterii and B. sacra, the Middle Eastern species, creating heavier, less sharp scent

 Good to know